 - 1. Function of the Board/Committee

-- 2. Board/Committee Roles
+- 2. Key Board/Committee Roles

 - 3. Legal Status of Clubs

 - 4. Annual Returns

-- 5. Annual General Meeting (AGM)
+- 5. Annual General Meeting

-Function of the Board/Committee
+1. Function of the Board/Committee

-Effectively running a club requires strong co-ordination. planning, communication.
+Effectively running a club requires strong planning, co-ordination, and communication.
 This includes being clear on what you are trying to achieve, the activity that needs to be completed to support this, and identifying who is responsible for doing what.